 The word Patient, implies and has a depth of meaning much more than client or customer.
-It implies that apart from the doctor or health system providing the medical service for a fee and the patient being protected by the existing health laws, the doctor or health system also have a duty of care to the person much more than a simple transactional duty protected by consumer laws and rights.
-It implies that there is a relationship which also involves, care, concern, integrity, honesty and the putting the patient’s best interest first.
+It implies that apart from the doctor or health system providing the medical service for a fee and the patient being protected by the existing health laws, the doctor or health system also have a duty of care to the person, much more than a simple transactional duty protected by consumer laws and rights.
+It implies that there is a relationship which also involves, care, concern, integrity, honesty and putting the patient’s best interest first.
 It also implies that these aspects of the relationship are not things that have been legislated for but are absolutely implicit in the relationship.
 When a person is a client or customer, none of these things need necessarily exist and often laws need to be enacted to ensure that they are present.
-(When was the last time you as a customer or client felt any of those words were appropriate when you bought a car or a TV?)
+(When was the last time you, as a customer or client, felt any of those words were appropriate when you bought a car or a TV?)

-Drug dealers, as exemplars of free market capitalism, understand this and realize the value of appropriating the word Patient.
+Drug dealers, as exemplars of free market capitalism, understand this and realise the value of appropriating the word Patient.
 They position themselves not simply as retailers but have appropriated the word most likely in the public’s mind to show that they have a duty of care to their “patients” with all its implicit meanings, and that they are not in it just for the money.

 Now if a drug dealer can see the value and deep implicit meanings to the word patient, why is it that our policy makers run away from it and encourage the use of a word whose only value is transactional?